 pinch of salt.

-100 gr. of chopped up organic dark chocolate for melting and covering.
+100 gr. of chopped up organic vegan dark chocolate for melting and covering.

 Cover your truffle balls with chocolate.
 I put it on with a tea spoon, not to waste the chocolate, but you can of course use other methods.
 Sprinkle on some decoration to you liking.
-I’ve used nuts, coco nut, almonds and dried raspberries and some gold thing my daughter had form christmas.
+I’ve used nuts, shredded coconut, almonds and dried raspberries and some gold thing my daughter had form christmas.